 Under Massachusetts law, cyclists are required to use bike lights when riding from thirty minutes after sunset until thirty minutes before.
 Bike reflectors are also required.
 Cyclists must have reflectors wrapped around both pedals or around their ankles.
 The bike lights should be visible from distances of 500 to 600 feet.

 See the Cyclist From A Distance.
 In addition to checking for cyclists at intersections, always look ahead for cyclists.
 Scan the side of the roads.
 Cyclists should be traveling on the same side of the road as you in the same direction, but they may not always do so, especially if they are displaced by snow conditions.
 By taking time to look ahead, you give yourself more time to respond.

 Read more tips on cycling safety in our article, “Facts About Massachusetts Bicycle Laws.”

 About Breakstone, White & Gluck

-Free Legal Consultation – Boston Pedestrian and Bicycle Accident Lawyers
+Free Legal Consultation – Boston Bicycle Accident Lawyers

 Breakstone, White & Gluck has extensive experience representing cyclists who have been injured in bicycle accidents by negligent drivers in Boston, Cambridge and across Massachusetts.
 Our attorneys are skilled at investigation and negotiation with insurance companies to help our clients obtain the compensation they need for their recovery.

 If you have been injured, learn your legal rights.
 Call Breakstone, White & Gluck at 800-379-1244 or 617-723-7676 for a free legal consultation.
 You can also use our online contact form.